 Note these tips pretty much apply to any Voice of the Customer or Customer feedback (but not market research) process.
 So regardless of whether you are using Customer Effort Score, Customer Satisfaction or NPS® you can apply them to your business.

-To come up with the list I mined our own extensive experience in implementing Net Promoter for our customers.
+To build this the list I mined our own extensive experience in implementing Net Promoter for our customers.
 I also asked some of the leading people in the customer feedback and Net Promoter community for their very best ideas.

 Here is the list:

-1. Remember NPS is an Operational tool Not a Market Research Tool: don’t treat them the same
+1. NPS is an Operational tool Not a Market Research Tool: don’t treat them the same

 NPS is an operational tool and should not be run by market research.

 A customer feedback program should be viewed not as ‘market research’ but as an operational management tool.Fred Reichheld

 Market research is a great tool and allows businesses to understand their market and design new and appropriate products and services but it is not an operational tool.

 Net Promoter is mostly focused on helping you to understand and improve the day to day operations of the business, reduce waste and improve the customer experience.

 Using it as a market research tool is like trying using a hammer to drive in a screw: it might work but not very well and you’re very likely to bang your thumb in the process.